-Written paper, 1 hour 30 minutes, 80 marks.
+Written paper, 1 hour 30 minutes, 80 marks (50% of the marks).

-IGCSE Business Studies provides a foundation for all management courses such as Bachelor of Business Administration, Master of Business Administration, Chartered Accountancy and Management Information Systems.
+IGCSE Business provides a foundation for all management courses such as Bachelor of Business Administration, Master of Business Administration, Chartered Accountancy and Management Information Systems.

 Students pursue careers in management consultancy, investment banking, general management and public sector management, among other areas.